Homicide unit investigating Sunday death at Belvedere Station

 Homicide detectives are investigating a death near Edmonton's Belvedere LRT station Sunday night.

+When officers arrived, they found a dead man with "suspicious injuries," Edmonton Police Service said in a statement the next day.
+EPS did not describe what made his injuries suspicious.

-By the time CTV News Edmonton arrived, police had taped off a large area of Fort Road and 129 Avenue and covered what appeared to be a body with a sheet.
+By the time CTV News Edmonton arrived at the scene on Sunday, investigators had taped off a large area of Fort Road and 129 Avenue and covered the man's body with a sheet.

 -